contentauth/c2patool/README.md

 cargo build
 ```

+## Optional prerequisites

+### Manifest definition format

+Writing or previewing a manifest requires you to provide a manifest definition, which is a JSON data structure
+that describes the manifest data.
+The JSON schema for this file is available at [`schemas/manifest-definition.json`](https://github.com/contentauth/c2patool/blob/main/schemas/manifest-definition.json).

+### Creating certificates

+You should be able to test creating your own manifests using pre-built certificates supplied with this tool.
+However, if
+you want to create your own official certificates, please reference the section titled ["Creating and using an X.509 certificate"](#creating-and-using-an-x509-certificate).

 ## Usage

 ### Displaying manifest data

 Invoking the tool with a path to an image file will output a JSON report of the manifests contained in the file.
-Supported file formats are `jpeg` and `png`.

 ```shell
 c2patool image.jpg
 ```

-#### Detailed manifest report
+### Detailed manifest report

 The `-d` option will output a detailed JSON report of the internal C2PA structure.